What is a Lean Nonprofit?

 Lean, in this context, comes from Lean Manufacturing - a process designed in the 1980's and pioneered by Toyota.
 It's marked by continuous improvement and elimination of waste.
 In 2009, in his book, The Lean Startup, Eric Reis brought Lean into the entrepreneurial and tech world.
-Startups, in Reis' parlance, is any organization that operates in environments of extreme uncertainty.
+A startup, in Reis' parlance, is any organization that operates in environments of extreme uncertainty.

 Guess who else operates in environments of extreme uncertainty?

 That's right, you brilliant buttercup, you: nonprofits.

 At Lean Nonprofit, we help organizations increase their mission impact while reducing waste.
 What kind of waste?